 Mental Health First Aid teaches about recovery and resiliency – the belief that individuals experiencing these challenges can and do get better, and use their strengths to stay well.

-Due to the COVID-19 pandemic, Mental Health First Aid trainings are currently being provided virtually.
+Mental Health First Aid trainings are currently being provided virtually, unless otherwise noted.
 A schedule of upcoming trainings is provided below.

 IMPORTANT:The virtual ‘blended learning’ training requires that participants complete a two-hour self-paced course prior to the virtual training.
 We also ask that you complete registration at least two weeks prior to the date of the training you wish to attend.